traveloka/aws-cloudformation-tools/README.md

  - `TVLK::Fn::FileAsBase64`, read file and represent it as base64 decoded string
  - `TVLK::Fn::GetConfig`, read value from `config.yaml`
  - `TVLK::Fn::Merge`, merge list of object into single object
+ - `TVLK::Fn::MergeList`, merge list of list into single list
  - `TVLK::Fn::Concat`, concat string
+ - `TVLK::Fn::If`
+ - `TVLK::Fn::Equals`
+ - `TVLK::Fn::And`
+ - `TVLK::Fn::Or`
+ - `TVLK::Fn::Not`
+ - `TVLK::Fn::AWSCFGetStackResource`, get physical id of other cloudformation stack resource

 `config.yaml` is optional.